asdyxcyxc/FULLSHADE.github.io/_posts/2020-04-20-Windows-10-kaslr-infoleak.md

 Over the years, Microsoft has implemented various security mitigation tactics within the Windows operating system to prevent and thwart malicious actors from leveraging various types of exploitation techniques to obtain higher levels of privilege than they are supposed to have.

-One of the security mitigations that has been implemented is known as KASLR (kernel address space layout randomization).
+One of the security mitigations that has been implemented is known as KASLR (Kernel Address Space Layout/Load Randomization).
 KASLR makes windows kernel exploitation extremely difficult in the sense that it makes it almost impossible for attackers to obtain the Base address of the Windows kernel.
 Over the years security researchers and hackers alike have learnt to bypass this via developing various types of information leakage vulnerabilities to take advantage of various aspects of the windows kernel for the purpose of being able to leak the kernel addresses.

 This post will review a few of the various techniques (including POC code) that can be used to leak some windows kernel addresses on a **Windows 10 1607** and **1703** build.